CWeimer414/avenue-rouge-runway/index.markdown

 Don't miss all the exicting updates for our 2013 show at L'auberge Casino Hotel!
 Choose one of our special hotel packages:

-**Elite Deluxe Package: $290**
+<b>Elite Deluxe Package: $290</b>
-- 1 Avenue Rouge Runway Ticket
+1 Avenue Rouge Runway Ticket
-- 2 complimentary drink tickets at Edge After Party
+2 complimentary drink tickets at Edge After Party
-- One night Standard Hotel Room
+One night Standard Hotel Room

-**Elite VIP Package for TWO: $530**
+<b>Elite VIP Package for TWO: $530</b>

-- 2 Avenue Rouge Runway Tickets
+2 Avenue Rouge Runway Tickets
-- 2 complimentary drink tickets at Edge After Party
+2 complimentary drink tickets at Edge After Party
-- One night Standard Hotel Room PLUS Breakfast in Bed for TWO _(Note: Price listed is per ticket for the two ticket package.
+One night Standard Hotel Room PLUS Breakfast in Bed for TWO _(Note: Price listed is per ticket for the two ticket package.
 You will be prompted to select a minimum of two tickets.)_

 ## Missed the show?